atomix/copycat/README.md

 A snapshot of Catalogue is deployed on every push to the `master` branch.
 There is no official release of Catalogue in Maven Central yet, but there will in the coming weeks.
 In the meantime:

-To add the Catalogue server to your project, add a dependency on the `catalogue-server` project:
+To add the Catalogue server to your project, add a dependency on the `copycat-server` project:

 ```
 <dependency>
-  <groupId>io.atomix.catalogue</groupId>
+  <groupId>io.atomix.copycat</groupId>
-  <artifactId>catalogue-server</artifactId>
+  <artifactId>copycat-server</artifactId>
   <version>1.0.0-SNAPSHOT</version>
 </dependency>
 ```

-Similarly, to add the Catalogue client to your project, add a dependency on the `catalogue-client` project:
+Similarly, to add the Catalogue client to your project, add a dependency on the `copycat-client` project:

 ```
 <dependency>
-  <groupId>io.atomix.catalogue</groupId>
+  <groupId>io.atomix.copycat</groupId>
-  <artifactId>catalogue-client</artifactId>
+  <artifactId>copycat-client</artifactId>
   <version>1.0.0-SNAPSHOT</version>
 </dependency>
 ```